 - ⅓ cup beef broth

 - 3 teaspoons ground ginger

-Add the mushrooms and bok choy and cook, stirring occasionally, until the mushrooms have started to soften and the bok choy is beginning to wilt, about 3 minutes.
+- Add the mushrooms and bok choy to the pan and cook, stirring occasionally, until the mushrooms have started to soften and the bok choy is beginning to wilt, about 3 minutes.

-Add the sauce and stir to combine, then bring to a simmer.
+- Add the sauce mixture and stir to combine, then bring to a simmer.

-Add the noodles and stir to combine.
+- Add the noodles to the pan and stir to combine.
 Let cook, stirring occasionally, for another 5-8 minutes or until the sauce has thickened slightly and the mushrooms have softened all the way through.

 - Remove and serve hot.